Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Januari 2026 02.21.18 UTC
+- WIB: Sabtu, 3 Januari 2026 03.31.58 UTC
-- WITA: Sabtu, 3 Januari 2026 03.21.18 UTC
+- WITA: Sabtu, 3 Januari 2026 04.31.58 UTC
-- WIT: Sabtu, 3 Januari 2026 04.21.18 UTC
+- WIT: Sabtu, 3 Januari 2026 05.31.58 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude